Iris arenaria: Cultivation

-It is hardy plant, more hardy than Iris humilis.
+It is a hardy plant, more hardy than Iris humilis.

 It may need to be sheltered in the winter.

 It prefers to grow in sandy, well drained soils, with lime.

 It likes positions in full sun.

 It can be grown as rock garden or alpine plant.

 It is rarely grown in the UK.

 Propagation

 It can be propagated by division or by seed growing.

-To grow new plants by seed, the seed capsule should be removed from the stem, before it is ripe.
+To grow new plants by seed, the seed capsule should be removed from the stem before it is ripe.
 Then it should be left to dry for a few days, before removing the seed (from the capsule) and sowing in trays or pots.

 The seedlings need to grow for a year or two, before maturing enough for the plants to flower.